rsvp/rsvp.github.com/README.md

 ## import Adriano as rsvp

-*My research is focused on stochastic processes and optimization.
-Most of the related code is written in Python, for example, modules for time series analysis, probabilistic algorithms, etc.*
+*My mathematical research is focused on stochastic processes and optimization.
+I code most often in Python, for example, modules for time-series analysis and probabilistic algorithms.*

 ### Applications